-You probably won’t really understand this until you have children of your own.
-Even then it may seem incredible.
-After all, we didn’t let you do a lot of things that you wanted to do and we weren’t always nice or fun.
+You probably won’t understand this until you have your children.
+Even then, it may seem incredible.
+After all, we didn’t let you do many things you wanted to do, and we weren’t always friendly or fun.
 Sometimes we still aren’t that nice or fun.
-Who knew that would be one of the tough parts of loving you?
+Who knew that would be one of the challenging parts of loving you?

 I know — I said ten things.
-But I’m your mother and I have something else to add — and you’re lucky it’s not more than 11.
+But I’m your mother, and I have something else to add — and you’re lucky it’s not more than 11.
 This is a great one: pay off your credit card every week.
 Pick a time — maybe it’s Friday at lunchtime. . . . pay off the balance.
-The smaller balance isn’t as intimidating and it may even help you to budget your spending.
+The smaller balance isn’t as intimidating and may help you budget.
 So what if the credit card company gets your money early?
-You will never have a late payment fee and you aren’t earning anything on it anyway.
-Do this and you will never have a credit card problem.
+You will never have a late payment fee and aren’t earning anything on it anyway.
+Do this, and you will never have a credit card problem.

-Eventually, hopefully long and far away, we will get old (no, we are not old now!) and need to hear advice and reminders from you.
+Eventually, hopefully long and far away, we will get old (no, we are not old now!) and need your advice and reminders.
 You may wonder how much you should try to influence our lives.
 Sound familiar?
 You may think this is one of the toughest parts of loving us.

-I already know that the toughest part of loving you will be one day leaving you.
+I already know that the most challenging part of loving you will be one day leaving you.
 Until then, I plan on giving you advice and subtle reminders.
 (Maybe a few not-so-subtle reminders, too).
 Your turn will come.
 And when it does, refer to #1.